gpstar81/GPStar-proton-pack/ATTENUATOR_FLASHING.md

 Since you won't have the ability to use the OTA update process above, you will need to follow a manual process using a USB cable and a utility for your OS of choice.
 Since you will not have access to the OTA update capability, this will follow the same process as the "First-Time Upload" instructions posted above, though you will instead load the [Attenuator-ESP32-Reset.bin](binaries/attenuator/Attenuator-ESP32-Reset.bin) file from the `/binaries/attenuator` directory.

-Once flashed, this will allow you to get back into the web UI at `http://192.168.1.2` using the default password ("555-2368") and change to your choice of password.
-Once changed, you will need to re-flash the device using the standard firmware--otherwise, the device will always use the default WiFi password!
+Once flashed, this will allow you to get back into the web UI at `http://192.168.1.2` using the default password ("555-2368") and change to your choice of password. **Once changed, you will need to re-flash the device using the standard firmware--otherwise, the device will always use the default WiFi password while this firmware is loaded**!
+The new password will be used automatically to secure the WiFi access point once the regular firmware is in use.

+📝 **Note:** When using this firmware there will be additional debug messages enabled for the device.
+Therefore, this firmware image may also be used to help debug WiFi issues by checking the output via the Arduino IDE's serial console.
+Be sure to set the baud rate to 112500 to view the output correctly.

 ---